PowerShellEmpire/PowerTools/README.md

     Invoke-EnumerateLocalAdmins     -   enumerates members of the local Administrators groups across all machines in the domain
-    Invoke-FindUserTrustGroups      -   enumerates users who are in groups outside of their principal domain Invoke-MapDomainTrusts          -   try to build a relational mapping of all domain trusts
+    Invoke-FindUserTrustGroups      -   enumerates users who are in groups outside of their principal domain Invoke-FindAllUserTrustGroups   -   map all domain trusts and enumerate all users who are in groups outside of their principal
+    Invoke-MapDomainTrusts          -   try to build a relational mapping of all domain trusts